Frederick Chilton: Season 2

 Chilton reappears in the second season, minus one kidney, walking with a cane, and now unable to consume protein-rich food.
 Will Graham (Hugh Dancy)—who has been falsely accused of the Ripper murders—is now a patient under Chilton's custody.
 He successfully appeals to Chilton's vanity and convinces him to help expose Hannibal Lecter (Mads Mikkelsen) as the real killer.
 Through Chilton's resources, Graham discovers that Lecter was inducing the blackouts and seizures he was suffering prior to his arrest.
 Chilton confronts Lecter with this, but claims he will keep his secret, as he is also guilty of "making a patient kill".

-Graham also discovers that Gideon is aware that Lecter is the Ripper.
+Graham discovers that Gideon is aware that Lecter is the Ripper.
 Armed with this knowledge, Graham points out to Chilton that both he and Gideon claim to know who the Ripper is, and tempts him with the intriguing possibility that the two of them might independently discover the Ripper's identity.
 Chilton brings Gideon back into his custody, though Gideon does not cooperate and is eventually kidnapped by Lecter.
 Chilton begins to believe Graham's accusations against Lecter, but attempts to maintain the pretense of ignorance when socializing with the doctor.

 Lecter frames Chilton for the Ripper murders, kills two FBI agents in Chilton's home, and leaves a dying, dismembered Gideon in his basement.
 Chilton plans to flee the country, and tries to seek refuge with Graham, who has been exonerated.
 Knowing Lecter will find Chilton if he flees, Graham asks Jack Crawford (Laurence Fishburne) to arrest Chilton to protect him.
 During Chilton's interrogation, a surviving Ripper victim, Miriam Lass (Anna Chlumsky), is observing behind a one-way mirror.
 Upon hearing Chilton's voice, Lass experiences a false memory implanted by Lecter during her imprisonment of Chilton tormenting her.
 In a moment of blind rage, Lass draws Crawford's gun and shoots Chilton in the face through the mirror.